Chapter 2. Metrics and Service Mesh

 ServiceMonitorandPodMonitorresources are monitoring the Istio control plane, go to the OpenShift Console, navigate to ObserveMetrics, and run the query istio_requests_total.
 Confirm that the metrics for the Istio request are displayed.NoteThe Metrics implementation can take a few minutes for the query to return results.

 You can integrate Red Hat OpenShift Service Mesh with user-workload monitoring to enable observability in your service mesh ambient mode.
-User-workload monitoring provides access to essential built-in tools and is required to run Kiali, the dedicated console for Istio.
+User-workload monitoring provides access to essential built-in tools.
+Kiali requires this feature to run the dedicated console for Istio.

 Prerequisites